ScienceNLP-Lab/MultiTagger-v2/JBI/README.md

 conda create -n <environment-name> --file requirements.txt
 ```

 Before using the models, you will need to download and organize the data (pubmed_data.csv and pmc_data.csv) and labels (split_stratified_data.csv) [available through box](https://uofi.box.com/s/lgvnrqqukab4b4izu7wr7dc4ood0z8w2).
-The data should go in a 'pubmed' directory, and the labels should go in a 'labels' directory.
+The data should go in 'pubmed' and 'pmc' directories.
+Labels should go in a 'labels' directory.
 Both of these should be under the data directory within this repository.

 ## Training and Using the Models